 Usually the external source for macro validation comes from the registry with the estimates restricted to the sample of the survey (EU-SILC).
-Due to the lack of availability of estimates from the survey related to 2015 and 2016, the external figures for the two years refer to the estimates from the records related to the persons registered at the end of 2015 and 2016, respectively.
+Due to the lack of availability of estimates from the survey related to 2014-2015, the external figures for 2014 to 2015 sources refer to the estimates from the register related to the persons living at the end of 2014 to 2015, respectively.